mathworks/matlab-gitlab-ci-template/README.md

 ```

 ## Examples
-Each of these examples shows how to specify the contents of a job in your `.gitlab-ci.yml`.
+Each of these examples shows how to specify the contents of a job in your `.gitlab-ci.yml` file.

 ### Run a Script
 Run the commands in a file named `myscript.m` in the root of your repository.